Northern Pride RLFC: Chairman and Board of Directors

 The founding Northern Pride chairman was John O'Brien.
 He was replaced at the end of 2008 by Bob Fowler, who retired in December 2015.
 Terry Mackenroth acted as interim chairman until June 2016, when Cairns real-estate agent and club director, Tony Williamson, was appointed chairman.
 Williamson resigned at the end of the 2020 season, with Nigel Tillett acting as interim chairman until Terry Medhurst was appointed chairman at the start of the 2024 season.

-The Northern Pride Board of Directors for the 2024 season is Terry Medhurst (chair), Joel Riethmuller (player representative), Micheal Luck (North Queensland Cowboys representative), (FNQRL representative), Mark Whitnall, Leon Yeatman, Stephen Devenish and Sarah Campbell.
+The Northern Pride Board of Directors for the 2026 season is Kym McPhee-Smith (chair), Joel Riethmuller (player representative), Dean Payne (North Queensland Cowboys representative), Mark Whitnall, Stephen Devenish, Andrew Leith, Alannah Giuffrida and Brett Maloney-Carter.